-For the eighth year, the Regional Access Project Foundation’s Technical Assistance Program (TAP) is proud to sponsor UCR Extension’s Professional Certificate in Nonprofit Management, to help support students aspiring to become managers within the nonprofit industry.
-TAP assists nonprofits in Eastern Riverside County, and utilizes the benefits of education to help accomplish their goal of developing the capacity of these organizations and providing them the tools needed to thrive and succeed.
+For the eighth year, the Regional Access Project Foundation’s Center for Nonprofit Advancement (CNA) is proud to sponsor UCR Extension’s Professional Certificate in Nonprofit Management, to help support students aspiring to become managers within the nonprofit industry.
+CNA assists nonprofits in Eastern Riverside County, and utilizes the benefits of education to help accomplish their goal of developing the capacity of these organizations and providing them the tools needed to thrive and succeed.

 Partial Scholarships Available:

 - Fifteen partial scholarships available - limited to one individual per organization.

 - Students accepted into the co-hort will pay $100 for each of the five courses.

 - Recipients must work or volunteer for a nonprofit organization in Eastern Riverside County.

 - Recipients must live or work in Coachella Valley.

 - Deadline to apply: Tuesday, August 15, 2017.